elliottwa9/elliottwa.github.io/_pages/about.md

   - /about.html
 ---

 My name Elliott.
+This website is both a personal and professional website, mostly just for fun.
-I have no idea how to code, so this is a start.
-I'm working on it, the only thing that works is photos.
+I'm still working on this website, and the only thing that works is the photo gallery.
 Go there for now.